IBM-Cloud/docs/toolchains/toolchains_overview.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Getting started with toolchains (Experimental)
+# Getting started with toolchains (Beta)
 {: #toolchains_getting_started}

-Last updated: 17 August 2016
+Last updated: 13 September 2016
 {: .last-updated}

 Toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 You can create a toolchain in two ways: use a template to create a toolchain or create a toolchain from an app.
+On {{site.data.keyword.Bluemix_notm}} Public, toolchains are available in the US South region only.
 {: shortdesc}

-**Important**: This capability is experimental.
-Toolchains might not be stable and might change in ways that are not compatible with earlier versions.
-They are not recommended for use in production environments.
-On {{site.data.keyword.Bluemix_notm}} Public, toolchains are available in the US South region only.

 ##Getting started with toolchains: Public
 {: #getting_started_public}